Orbit Logo

 Orbit Logo 1976

 In the 1970s, Orbit gum was upgraded with a new, improved formula.
-The gum’s makeup and appearance also changed a lot during this time.
+The gum’s composition and appearance also changed significantly during this time.
 The logo was also changed to showcase the gum’s health benefits.

 The new logo had sharp geometric shapes in shades of blue and green.
 These colors are linked to freshness.
 The design made the gum look pure and fresh, showing that Orbit was serious about making gum that helps with oral care.